Splode/pomotroid/README.md

 - Linux builds

 ## Download
-Pomotroid is currently available for Windows 32/64 and Mac OSX.
+Pomotroid is available for Windows 32/64, Mac OSX and Debian/Ubuntu flavored Linux.

 Download the latest version from the [releases](https://github.com/Splode/pomotroid/releases) page.